rrthomas/nancy/README.nancy.md

 ### Running other programs

-In addition to the rules given above, Nancy also allows `\$include` and `\$paste` to take their input from programs.
+In addition to the rules given above, Nancy also allows `\$include` and `\$paste` to run external programs, whose output becomes the result of the command.
+If an input is given, it is supplied to the program’s standard input.
 This can be useful in a variety of ways: to insert the current date or time, to make a calculation, or to convert a file to a different format.

-Nancy can run a program in two ways:
+Nancy looks for programs in two ways:

-1. If a file found by an `\$include` or `\$paste` command has the “execute” permission, it is run.
+1. Using the same rules as for finding an `\$include` or `\$paste` input, Nancy looks for a file which has the “execute” permission.

 2. If no file of the given name can be found using the rules in the previous section, Nancy looks for an executable file on the user’s `PATH` (the list of directories specified by the `PATH` environment variable).
-If one is found, it is run.

-In either case, arguments may be passed to the program: use `\$include{FILE,ARGUMENT_1,ARGUMENT_2,…}`, or the equivalent for `\$paste`.

 For example, to insert the current date:

 ```
-\$paste{date,+%Y-%m-%d}
+\$paste(date,+%Y-%m-%d)
 ```

 See the [date example](Cookbook.md#date-example) in the Cookbook for more